Introduction

 Examples:

-- He watches after kids.
+- He watches the kids.

 - She watches after pets.